andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

 For the Incongruent-Congruent contrast estimate, for example, you can find each subjects' data maps in the directory ``Flanker_2ndLevel.gfeat/cope3.feat/stats``.
 The data maps have been calculated several different ways, including t-statistic maps, the cope images, and variance images.
 My preference is to extract data from the z-statistic maps, since these data have been converted to a form that is normally distributed and, in my opinion, is easier to plot and to interpret.

 We will need to merge all of the z-statistic maps into a single dataset.
 To do this, we will use a combination of FSL commands and Unix commands.
-Navigate into the ``Flanker_2ndLevel.gfeat/cope3.feat/stats``, and then type the following:
+Navigate into the ``Flanker_2ndLevel.gfeat/cope3.feat/stats`` directory, and then type the following:

 ::